 The rest of the system is also highly optimized for the processor this machine offers.
 It features 4 GB of DDR4 RAM which is ample for system like this.

-Other than that, this comes with a complete package with a keyboard, mouse and even a mouse pad.
+Other than that, this comes with a complete package i.e a keyboard, mouse and even a mouse pad.
 You can also find Webcam here.

 In short, if you are looking for an option for day to day use, then this is the best budget all in one desktop in our opinion.